V.02.Res.07 Kaiwhakamana visits

 - Failure to produce a valid form of photo identification (such as a Kaiwhakamana photo identity card, driver licence, or passport) may, at the discretion of prison management, lead to the individual concerned being refused entry and asked to leave.

-- Kaiwhakamana may bring authorised items into, or out of, a prison on behalf of prisoners or staff, only with the prior permission of the prison director.
+- Kaiwhakamana may bring authorised items into, or out of, a prison on behalf of prisoners or staff, only with the prior permission of the general manager custodial.

 - Kaiwhakamana, as with all persons entering a prison, may be required to undergo security screening in the same manner and circumstances as may apply to statutory visitors.